 Implementing I/O psychology into your business

-If you own a small business and only have five to 10 employees, it might not be worth the investment to hire an I/O psychologist.
+If you own a small business and have five to 10 employees, it might not be worth the investment to hire an I/O psychologist.
 However, for midsize and large businesses, these professionals are a valuable asset if you want to increase the satisfaction and productivity of your employees.

-In-house psychologists are the better choice if you have a large, global organization, want to develop ongoing training programs, or need to do long-lasting studies of workplace culture in multiple locations.
+- In-house psychologists are the better choice if you have a large, global organization, want to develop ongoing training programs, or need to do long-lasting studies of workplace culture in multiple locations.

-I/O consultants are the better choice if you have a smaller organization, only want to study one particular area or department, or need only limited information.
+- I/O consultants are the better choice if you have a smaller organization, only want to study one particular area or department, or need only limited information.

-Regardless, you don't need an on-staff professional to implement I/O psychology into your organization.
+You don't need an on-staff professional to implement I/O psychology into your organization.
 By conducting personality assessments, you can learn how to work best with your team based on individual preferences, work styles and behaviors.

 Hakim said personality assessments can be used to help screen applicants as a "multiple-hurdle approach" to hiring, or to help develop employees.

-- Five-Factor Model of Personality: The FFM separates people into the "big five" traits – extraversion, agreeableness, conscientiousness, neuroticism and openness to experience.
+Five-Factor Model of Personality: The FFM separates people into the "big five" traits – extraversion, agreeableness, conscientiousness, neuroticism and openness to experience.

-- Occupational Interest Inventories (OIIs): OIIs identify employees' interests in the workplace, helping you understand their preferred assignments and roles.
+Occupational interest inventories (OIIs): OIIs identify employees' interests in the workplace, helping you understand their preferred assignments and roles.
 This aids in task delegation and employee retention.

-It's important to note that these tests aren't suited for every organization, and attempting to analyze the results of any personality tests on your own, without the help of a professional, can lead to controversy and misunderstandings.
+These tests aren't suited for every organization, and attempting to analyze the results of any personality tests on your own, without the help of a professional, can lead to controversy and misunderstandings.